kagiko/vaultwarden-wiki/Hardening-Guide.md

 No other data is ever send via GET request, encrypted or unencrypted.

+Be advised that internal vaultwarden logging strips query to 30 chars, hence access_token is truncated, meaning if not using reverse proxy, you shall be safe from this by default.

 # Docker configuration

 The subsections below cover hardening related to Docker.